Azure-Samples/active-directory-dotnet-webapi-manual-jwt-validation/README.md

 3. Run the client!
 If you are trying multiple different client types (for example, .Net, Windows Store, Android, iOS) you can have them all call this one published web API.

 > NOTE: Remember, the To Do list is stored in memory in this TodoListService sample.
 Azure Web Sites will spin down your web site if it is inactive, and your To Do list will get emptied.
 Also, if you increase the instance count of the web site, requests will be distributed among the instances.
-ToDo list will, therefore, not be the same on each instance.
+To Do will, therefore, not be the same on each instance.

 ## Azure Government Deviations